ivowang/how-to-use-claude-the-smart-way/README.md

 # How to Use Claude the Smart Way

-*A short guide for AI researchers.*

-## The misread

 Most people meet Claude Code and file it mentally as "a fancy autocomplete."
 That framing is why they get mediocre results.
 Claude Code isn't a faster keyboard — it's a collaborator you delegate to.
 The distinction matters most for researchers, because your bottleneck was never typing.
 It's attention: the scarce, finite budget you spend on which experiment to run, which bug is real, which paper is worth reading.
 Used well, Claude Code gives you that attention back.
 Used poorly, it just generates more things for you to review.

-## The mindset shift

-Stop thinking of yourself as "prompting a tool."
-Start thinking of yourself as onboarding a new teammate — one with no context, no memory of yesterday, and infinite patience.
-Every interaction is day one for them.
-This reframe has three immediate consequences:

-- **Invest in context before you ask for output.** A teammate who understands the repo, the goal, and the constraints produces work you can use.
-A teammate who doesn't produces work you have to rewrite.
-Front-load the briefing.
-- **Think in tasks, not keystrokes.** Don't ask Claude to "write a for loop."
-Ask it to "add a validation step that flags runs where eval loss diverges from train loss by more than 2x."
-The bigger and better-specified the task, the more leverage you get out of each turn.
-- **Verify before you trust — especially numbers.** Claude is confident, not correct.
-For a researcher that's an existential caveat: your entire job is numbers, and a plausible-looking table is worse than no table at all.
-Check the ones that matter yourself.

 ## Spec → Plan → Code